cmditch/elm-ethereum/README.md

 # <img src="https://cdn.rawgit.com/cmditch/elm-web3/master/elm-web3-logo.svg" width="75"> elm-web3
 ###### Feed the tree some ether.

 ## Be wary!
 Still under heavy development.
+Development has switched over to the 1.0 branch.
+1.0 will soon merge into master.
-Alpha release will be ready near the beginning of September '17
+Alpha release will be ready near the beginning of November '17
 Examples are under constant change.
 As it stands, they are more like testbeds than examples.

 #### Task List